 There is no known risk.
 You are not exposed to ionizing radiation.

-Cosgrove DO, Meire HB, Lim A, Eckersley RJ.
-Ultrasound: general principles.
-In: Adam A, Dixon AK, eds.
-Grainger & Allisonn's Diagnostic Radiology: A Textbook of Medical Imaging.
-5th ed.
-New York, NY: Churchill Livingstone;2008:chap 3.
+Cosgrove DO, Lim A, Eckersley RJ, et al. Ultrasound.
+In: Adam A, Dixon AK, Gillard JH, et al, eds.
+Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
+6th ed.
+New York, NY: Churchill Livingstone; 2014:chap 3.